Foreign policy of the Justin Trudeau government: Estonia

+Finland

+On July 5, 2022, Canada was the first country to ratify Finland's membership during Finland's accession into NATO, which was finalized on April 4, 2023.

+At the 2024 NATO summit, on July 11, 2024, it was decided that the United States, Canada and Finland are to form the ICE Pact, in which Finland will serve as the majority builder of icebreaker vessels.

 Ireland

-In August 2017, Taoiseach Leo Varadkar travelled to Canada and joined Canadian Prime Minister Justin Trudeau in the Montréal Pride Parade.
+In August 2017, Taoiseach Leo Varadkar travelled to Canada and joined Canadian prime minister Justin Trudeau in the Montréal Pride Parade.

 Latvia

-In March 2022, Canadian Prime Minister Justin Trudeau visited Latvia and met with Latvian Prime Minister Krišjānis Kariņš and President Egils Levits.
-The meeting reinforced Canada’s commitment to NATO in solidarity with European allies and partners in the face of the Russian invasion of Ukraine.
-The Prime Ministers of Canada, Latvia, and Spain, and the NATO Secretary General Jens Stoltenberg also visited with the troops of NATO’s enhanced Forward Presence Battle Group at Camp Ādaži in Latvia.
+In March 2022, Canadian prime minister Justin Trudeau visited Latvia and met with Latvian prime minister Krišjānis Kariņš and President Egils Levits.
+The meeting reinforced Canada's commitment to NATO in solidarity with European allies and partners in the face of the Russian invasion of Ukraine.
+The prime ministers of Canada, Latvia, and Spain, and the NATO Secretary General Jens Stoltenberg also visited with the troops of NATO’s enhanced Forward Presence Battle Group at Camp Ādaži in Latvia.

+Lithuania

+In 2016, both nations marked the 25th anniversary of the re-establishment of diplomatic relations.

+In July 2023, Lithuania hosted 2023 Vilnius summit, receiving the Canadian prime minister Justin Trudeau along with around 40 other leaders.